-Diagnosis involves your vet's office collecting a stool sample and running a lab test called a fecal flotation.
-The roundworm eggs will typically be seen microscopically in the stool if adult roundworms are present in the small intestine.
+Your veterinarian can test a sample of stool from your dog for worms by running a lab test called fecal flotation.
+Roundworm eggs are microscopically visible in the stool if adult roundworms are present in the small intestine.

 02 of 04

 Adult dogs get hookworms from contact with contaminated soil that contains hookworm larvae.
-The larvae may enter the dog by burrowing... through the skin or feet when a dog is lying on the ground.
-Or, the dog may ingest the larvae after contact with contaminated soil, often when grooming.
+The larvae burrow through the skin or paw pads when a dog is lying on the ground.
+Or, the dog can ingest the larvae after contact with contaminated soil, often when grooming.
 As with roundworms, nursing puppies may ingest hookworm larvae in their mothers' milk.

-Many hookworm larvae develop into adult worms in the small intestine, but some travel to the lungs, become coughed up by the dog and then swallowed (similar to roundworms).
+Many hookworm larvae develop into adult worms in the small intestine, but some travel to the lungs, are coughed up by the dog and then swallowed (similar to roundworms).
 The adult hookworms live and mate in the dog's small intestine.
 Their eggs are released into the environment via the dog's stool.
-The hookworm eggs develop into larvae and live in the soil.
+The hookworm eggs hatch into larvae and live in the soil.
 The life-cycle is repeated.

-Diagnosis can be made after collecting a stool sample and running a lab test called a fecal flotation (as with roundworms).
+Diagnosis is made after collecting a stool sample and running a lab test called a fecal flotation (as with roundworms).
 The hookworm eggs will typically be seen microscopically if adult hookworms are present in the small intestine.

 Treatment of hookworms is similar to that of roundworms.
 Multiple oral doses of a deworming medication must be given since the dewormer can only kill worms in the intestinal tract.
 The dewormer that is typically given during puppy vaccines also treats for hookworms.
 Not all over-the-counter dewormers are effective, so ask your veterinarian about the right medication.
 Note: several types of heartworm prevention also protect against hookworms.